tqnhu4/AWS/Projects/P6/README.md

 ### 📝 Project Description

-You will set up a robust CI/CD pipeline that automates the entire software release process.
-When a new code commit is made, CodePipeline will trigger a build, push a new Docker image, and then use CodeDeploy to perform a **Blue/Green deployment** on your ECS Fargate service.
-This involves spinning up a new "Green" environment, shifting traffic from the existing "Blue" environment to "Green," and then, upon successful verification, terminating the old "Blue" environment.
-The project also covers how to observe and potentially trigger a **rollback** in case of deployment failures.
+This project involves setting up a pipeline to:

+* **Build the application and push the image to ECR using CodeBuild.**
+* **Have CodePipeline fetch the new image and deploy it via CodeDeploy.**
+* **Utilize CodeDeploy for a Blue/Green strategy, which includes:**
+    * Creating new ECS tasks.
+    * Shifting traffic from the old version to the new version by changing the Target Group in the ALB.
+    * Testing rollback scenarios in case of deployment failures.

 **High-Level Steps:**